E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 This code can be installed with pip by running
 ``pip install dask-traj``

+..
+Uncomment the following lines once conda-forge is active
+..
+Antoher way this code can be installed is with conda, by running:
+.. ``conda install -c conda-forge dask_traj``

 This code can also be installed by downloading the source code (see the ``Source Code`` section below), and running ``python setup.py install`` from the root directory.